bentlema/tkshapes/README.md

 source env/bin/activate
 ```

-Install tkapp (The demo.py depends on the tkapp module.)
+Install tkapp and tkshapes (The demo.py depends on the tkapp module as well.)

 ```
-pip install tkapp
+pip install tkapp tkshapes
 ```

 ## Alpha - In-Development